 - Update your pet’s microchip information

 Your Pet’s Space Should Be Set Up Immediately

 Your pet should have a safe space immediately available to them after arriving at their new house.
-This means a spot with all their familiar things: a dog bed or cat tower, food and water bowls, litter box for cats, and toys.
+This means a spot with all their familiar things: a comfy dog or cat bed, food and water bowls, litter box for cats, and toys.
 This space should be somewhat removed from the hustle and bustle of unpacking, so your pet can access quiet and privacy if they need to calm down.
 Having this space set up and ready when you arrive is ideal.
 If you can’t set it up in advance of your arrival, have a family member or friend sit with your pet while you set it up upon arrival.